 How can I get more help during the COVID-19 crisis?

-As you’re managing childcare, homeschooling and parenting, be patient with your family and yourself.
+If you’re juggling childcare, homeschooling and working on top of parenting, be patient with your family and yourself.
 Find time to:

 - Get enough sleep